 - Barrage: With her ultimate, Pharah hovers in midair while firing a continuous salvo of mini-rockets from her suit, dealing heavy damage to enemies that remain within their area of explosion (Or herself if she's too close to the impacts).

 - 24-Hour Armor: Up until the 2016 Winter update, Pharah has never been shown outside of her armor besides her head aside from a single picture of her as a child◊, including her alternate skins and cosmetic sprays; this was particularly funny in the 2016 Summer update, which featured a spray showing her playing basketball in full armor.
 The 2016 Winter update finally shows Pharah completely out of her armor for the first time, with one of Pharah's sprays shows her going out fishing◊, and she's also shown in casual clothes in the "Reflections" comic.

-- Achilles' Heel: Her playstyle is all about taking to the skies to deal damage, but since she's not very fast (outside of extreme vertical bursts of motion from her Jump Jets) and frequently out in the open without cover, heroes with instantaneous hitscan weapons without travel time such as McCree or Widowmaker can take her out very easily, or at least force her into sub-optimal positions to avoid being shot down.
+- Achilles' Heel: Her playstyle is all about taking to the skies to deal damage, but since she's not very fast (outside of extreme vertical bursts of motion from her Jump Jets) and frequently out in the open without cover, heroes with instantaneous hitscan weapons without travel time, such as McCree or Widowmaker, can take her out very easily, or at least force her into sub-optimal positions to avoid being shot down.

 - Action Girl: She's a woman who flies on a jet-pack and shoots rockets at her enemies.
-It probably helps that she descended from a long line of warriors and soldiers.
+It probably helps that she is descended from a long line of warriors and soldiers.